rwintelastak/rwintelastak/README.md

 [![License: MIT](https://img.shields.io/badge/license-MIT-blue.svg)](LICENSE)
 [![Status: Actively Developing](https://img.shields.io/badge/status-active-success.svg)](#)

-**RWIntelaStak** is a strategic consulting and development firm at the intersection of industrial experience and intelligent automation.
+**RWIntelaStak** is a consulting and development firm at the intersection of industrial experience and intelligent automation.
 We combine decades of hands-on engineering experience with modern proficiency in computer science, AI, IoT, and embedded systems to deliver impactful, scalable, and future-ready solutions.

 ---